 Overview of infection incidence at Jena schools and day care centers

-Current partial and full closures of educational institutions
+Current partial closures and closures of educational institutions

-There are currently infectious events at the educational facilities and individual classes are in quarantine - the facilities remain open.
+There are currently infections at the educational institutions and individual classes are in quarantine - the institutions are still open.

 Due to an infection incident, contacts could not be clearly traced.
 Quarantines have been ordered for students, children and educators.

 Will I be paid my salary if I have to stay home to care for my children?

 According to the Infection Protection Act in the case of loss of earnings due to necessary childcare, compensation is possible on application in accordance with according to 56 Para.
 1a Infection Protection Act.

 Reason: School closure or a ban on entering the school in the wake of the Corona crisis

 This applies to the care of children who have not yet reached the age of twelve or who are disabled and dependent on assistance.
 The entitlement is gemployees who are unable to work due to due to the closure of the school or a ban on entering the school in the course of the Corona Crisis and the childcare that has become necessary as a result.
 The application is always made by the employer on behalf of the employee for the first period of 6 weeks.ehmer, as they have to pay in advance.
 Self-employed persons are also eligible to apply.
 Applications are to be submitted directly to the responsible Thuringian State Administration Office.
 You will find the necessary application forms as well as detailed question and answer cataloguesor your employer aon the website of the state administration office.